Cellular Energy

 6H12O6 6O2

 Photosynthesis occurs in two phases.
-In phase one—th
+In phase one—the

-Light-dependent Reactions : The light-dependent reactions are the first phase of photosynthesis where light energy is absorbed by chlorophyll and converted into chemical energy in the form of ATP and NADPH.
+light reactions : Light-dependent reactions are the first phase of photosynthesis where light energy is absorbed by chlorophyll and converted into chemical energy in the form of ATP and NADPH.

 changed into c